 +FIRST means place this (single) section first.
 Selectors that can match multiple sections (for example, +RO or +ENTRY) are not permitted to be used with +FIRST (or +LAST).
 If used together, the error message is generated.

 L6235E: More than one section matches selector - cannot all be FIRST/LAST.
-See the following in the armlink User Guide:

 - Section placement with the FIRST and LAST attributes. - Syntax of an input section description.

 L6236E: No section matches selector - no section to be FIRST/LAST.